 |Born||In 263 AC or 264 AC|

-The waif was the only child of an ancient noble house, her father's heir.
-Her mother died when she was little.
-When she was six years old her father remarried.
-Her stepmother treated her well until she gave birth to a daughter of her own.
-Her stepmother then wanted the waif to die, so her daughter would inherit the waif's father's wealth.
-The stepmother approached the Many-Faced God, but could not bear the sacrifice he asked of her.
-She then tried to poison the waif.
-She did not succeed.
-When the healer in the House of the Red Hands told the waif's father what the stepmother had done, her father offered a sacrifice of two thirds of his wealth and the waif to the Many-Faced God for his wife to receive the gift of the god (death).
-His prayer was answered and the waif came to the House of Black and White to serve.
+The waif was once the only child of an ancient noble house, her father's heir.
+Her mother died when she was very young, too young to remember her.
+When she was six years old, her father remarried.
+Her stepmother treated her well, until she gave birth to a daughter of her own.
+Her stepmother then wanted the girl to die, so that her own daughter would inherit her husband's wealth.
+The stepmother could not bear the sacrifice that the Faceless Men would ask of her, so she tried to poison her stepdaughter herself.
+She did not succeed, although the poison left the girl with a permanent child-like appearance.
+When the healer in the House of the Red Hands told the girl's father what the stepmother had done, he offered a sacrifice to the Many-Faced God, offering two-thirds of his wealth and his daughter, so that the Faceless Men would deliver the gift of death to his wife.
+His prayer was accepted, the stepmother was killed, and the girl came to the House of Black and White to serve.

 A Feast for Crows

 Arya Stark enters the House of Black and White in Braavos, and encounters a priest who looks like a little girl, who does not speak the Common Tongue of Westeros.
 Arya becomes a novice of the Faceless Men, and the priest she calls the kindly man assigns the waif to teach her the language of Braavos, and then how to detect lies.
 In exchange, Arya teaches her the Common Tongue, which the waif learns quickly.
 One time when they are playing the "lying game", the waif reveals that she is not a child, but actually thirty-six years old.